KseniiaCheloshkina/cancer_breakpoints_hotspots_prediction_wide/README.md

 ### Structure of repository:
-- run: all scripts used in paper.
+- `run`: all scripts used in paper.
 Main scripts:
   - filter_bins.R: script for getting the list of all genome windows for specified window length excluding first and last windows, centromeres, telomeres and blacklisted regions
   - target_<N_name>.R: scripts for processing breakpoints data from the ICGC (filtering, merging, getting breakpoints density and hotspots)
   - calculate_coverage.R: script for calculating coverage of features in genome windows (has two pipelines: for "conserved" and tissue-specific features)